 - An advisor will contact you to collect further information about you and your business.

 - You will be sent an invitation to the next cohort of the programme.
-Each cohort runs for four months.
+Each cohort runs over four months.

 - You’ll be invited to a series of growth workshops and LUMS masterclasses.

 - You’ll be encouraged to stay in touch and network with your peers on the programme.

 The programme is delivered by LUMS and funded by the European Regional Development Fund.
 For specific information about the programme please contact Jane Hunter (Business Liaison Officer at LUMS) on 01524 593632 or visit www.lancaster.ac.uk/lums/lancashireforum